 If you look up “how to inspect a heat exchanger” online, you’ll find all sorts of DIY solutions.
 But this isn’t the type of fix that you can take a gamble on.
 If you misdiagnose the issue, or overlook the problem and delay a repair, it can have serious consequences.

 A heat exchanger isn’t something you should fix on your own—a flue gas leak can be fatal.
-At Provincial Heating and Cooling, we offer furnace repair and maintenance in Winnipeg.
+At Provincial Heating and Cooling, we offer furnace repair in Winnipeg.
 Call us whenever you need a furnace inspection!